 You’re on social media all of the time anyway, right?
 Might as well get paid for it!
 In the age of Facebook, Twitter and Instagram, you can actually get paid to handle the social media marketing for companies or products.
 Furthermore, it could lead to a full-time position after graduation as these particular roles are becoming increasingly common at non-profits, small businesses and large corporations.

 A part-time job doesn’t have to be just another “to-do” on your list.
 It can actually be fun and rewarding.
-Discover what it is your passionate about, and start your part-time job search there.
+Figure out what you’re passionate and knowledgeable about, and pursue a part-time job opportunity in that sphere.